bchallenor/todo.txt-slice/README.md

-todo.txt-slice: Slices tasks from todo.txt for batch editing
+todo.txt-slice: Slices tasks for batch editing
 ============================================================

 _documentation to follow_